Polynomials with exponents in compact convex sets and associated weighted extremal functions -- Approximations and regularity: Introduction

 The infimum in the definition of the operator $R^a_{\mu, \delta}$ is an \emph{infimal convolution} of the functions $e^{-u}$ and $\delta^{-1}| \cdot |$.
-Details on infimal convolutions and its application in convexity theory can be found in Rockafellar \cite{Rockafellar:1970}.
-Applications in complex analysis can be found in Kiselman \cite{Kis:1993} and Halvarsson \cite{Hal:1994, Hal:1996a, Hal:1996b}.
+Details on infimal convolutions and their applications in convexity theory can be found in Rockafellar~\cite{Rockafellar:1970}.
+Applications in complex analysis can be found in Kiselman~\cite{Kis:1993} and Halvarsson~\cite{Hal:1994, Hal:1996a, Hal:1996b}.

 In Section \ref{sec:4} we consider the following \emph{supremal convolution}. \begin{theorem} Let $0 \in S \subset \mathbb{R}^n_+$ be compact convex, $1_n = (1, \dots, 1) \in \mathbb{N}^n$, $\sigma_S = \varphi_S(1_n)$, $\delta \in ]0, \sigma_S^{-1}[$, $u \in \mathcal{L}^S(\mathbb{C}^n)$ be locally bounded, and set